Tizcommand/OpenGL-Realtime-RT/README.md

 # OpenGL-Realtime-RT
 This Java application renders raytraced 3D objects with reflections, refractions and shadows in realtime.
-The rendering is handled through software raytracing via OpenGL.
+The program uses the OpenGL graphics API for rendering raytraced 3D objects without raytracing hardware.

 <p align="left">
   <img src="images/Lamp_Room.png" width="45%" alt="Screenshot of a room with mirrors, a brick wall, a reflective wood floor and a ceiling lamp."/>